Solar-powered bird wailers to help Tobago farmers - Trinidad and Tobago Newsday

 Solar-powered bird wailers to help Tobago farmers

+CARDI received an Extraordinary Projects Impacting Communities (EPIC) grant of $100,000 from the Digicel Foundation for the project.

-THA Secretary of Food Security, Natural Resources, the Environment and Sustainable Development Nathisha Charles-Pantin, during her feature address at the farmer sensitisation and demonstration session, said that when the chief secretary and herself first met the CARDI team in January 2022, they were responding to urgent calls for help from stakeholders in the cocoa sector.
+THA Secretary of Food Security, Natural Resources, the Environment and Sustainable Development Nathisha Charles-Pantin, during her feature address at the farmer sensitisation and demonstration session, said when she and the chief secretary first met the CARDI team in January 2022, they were responding to urgent calls for help from the cocoa sector.

-Tobago cocoa, she said, is renowned for its quality, and any threat to its production impacts not just farmers livelihoods but also the reputation and sustainability of the growing cocoa industry on the island.
+Tobago cocoa, she said, is renowned for its quality, and any threat to its production affects not just farmers’ livelihoods but also the reputation and sustainability of the growing cocoa industry on the island.

-“From those initial stakeholder meetings where we learnt first-hand of the challenges our farmers were facing today, where we stand on the brink of implementing real solutions – it has been quite a journey.
+“From those initial stakeholder meetings, where we learnt firsthand of the challenges our farmers were facing, to today, where we stand on the brink of implementing real solutions – it has been quite a journey.
 And while the road may have felt long at times, I am incredibly proud of how far we’ve come together.”

-She said CARDI deserves the appreciation for the pivotal role as the initiating agency for the project.
+She said CARDI deserves appreciation for its pivotal role as the initiating agency for the project.

-“It was through their unwavering efforts that secured grant funding for the bird wailers, enabling us to address the pressing issue of crop losses caused by pets.”
+“It was...their unwavering efforts that secured grant funding for the bird wailers, enabling us to address the pressing issue of crop losses caused by pets.”

-CARDI’s executive director Ansari Hosein recalled the 2022 meeting saying that in response, a project proposal was submitted, and the project was approved, with implementation beginning in November 2023.
+CARDI’s executive director Ansari Hosein recalled the 2022 meeting, saying in response, a project proposal was submitted, and the project approved, with implementation beginning in November 2023.

 “These systems were then programmed with alarm and distress calls against the cocricos and parrots.
 Before we installed it in January, the institute conducted training for 20 staff members from the division at Lure estate.”

-He said the training covered programming of the system and the maintenance of the equipment.
+He said the training covered programming the system and maintaining the equipment.

 “The reality is that these birds are highly adaptable, and they could likely modify the behaviours to suit the environment.
 Therefore, our job is to make that environment a little bit uncomfortable to them.

-Digicel’s Foundation Head of Operations Cindyann Currency said when EPIC was launched in 2015, a few things were known, adding that nine years later, EPIC has mushroomed into one of the flagship programmes.
+Digicel Foundation head of operations Cindyann Currency said when EPIC was launched in 2015, a few things were known, but nine years later, EPIC has mushroomed into one of the flagship programmes.

-She said most of the projects in 2024 have a focus on agriculture, which speaks volumes to what the communities are saying.
+She said most of the projects for 2024 have a focus on agriculture, which speaks volumes to what the communities are saying.

 Comments